moonfirefly/Blokade/README.md

     Requires to install Quartz (OSX 10.6 and later):
     <a href="http://xquartz.macosforge.org/">http://xquartz.macosforge.org/</a>

+    Use the Blokade OSX installer for easy and fast install of the game along with the SFML2 framework.

-    and SFML 2.0 libraries for Mac OSX (use the installer):
+    Otherwise, if you download the zip then you have to install SFML 2.0 libraries for Mac OSX (use the installer):
     <a href="http://www.sfml-dev.org/download.php">http://www.sfml-dev.org/download.php</a>

     You probably need OSX 10.8.2 to run it as well.